 Download the .zip file making sure to specify the correct OS and Maya version

-Extract the .zip file content into your Maya module directory
+Extract the contents of Ziva-VFX-Maya-Module folder in the .zip file into your Maya module directory

 2. LOAD ZIVA.MLL INTO MAYA